Chuibility/VG101/README.md

 - Due is coming

+## Compilation of C/C++

+The project is built by CMake 3.5.

+If you don't know how to use CMake, copy the files to your own directory and build it in your own project.

 ## Contribution

 If you want to add your code, feel free to just open pull request.